scrabbletank/farhome-rules/rulesdoc.md

 - **Range:** 10
 - **Duration:** concentration, 10 minutes

-Create a 5x5 cloud of toxic spores centered on a point in range.
-Any creature that starts their turn there or enters the cloud for the first time must make a stamina save against your spellcasting or be paralyzed until the end of their next turn.
+Summon a cloud of toxic spores in a 5x5 tile area centered on a point in range.
+Any creature that enters the cloud for the first time this round or starts their turn there makes a stamina save against your spellcasting.
+On failure they are paralyzed until the end of their next turn.

 Add an enhanced die for every level above 4th.